-Each year we aim to have lots happening in the Main Ring, the Small Ring and around The Square and entrance to make sure that your visit is as varied and full as possible.
+Each year we aim to have lots happening in the Main Ring, the Small Ring and around The Square to make sure that your visit is as varied and full as possible.

-Full details and a timetable will be in the Programme as well as being available to download in the week’s before Woolfest.
+Full details of all events and exhibitions and a timetable will be in the Programme as well as being available to download in the weeks before Woolfest.

 Giant Knit and Spin In – this has been a regular event on the Friday evening of Woolfest since it began and, if you’ve never seen 100 or so people all together and spinning, knitting and catching up then you shouldn’t miss it.
 It’s worth buying a ticket in advance but, especially if the weather’s good and we can use the Marquee, there are often tickets available to buy on the day at the Information Desk.